aboodhi112/British-Airways-Data-Science/README.md

 # British-Airways-Data-Science
-Job simulation on firage with ritish airways
+Job simulation on forage with British airways